wrf/genomeGTFtools/README.md

 Both versions of genBlastG that I tried (1.38, and 1.39 compiled from source) did not work; they both hit an error and died, maybe halfway through.
 The code appeared to be last updated in 2012, so this may not be under development anymore.
 The original reference for genBlastG can be found [here](http://bioinformatics.oxfordjournals.org/content/27/15/2141.full).

-## Misc
-This is a work in progress; there may be a citation to come once anything gets used in a real paper.